What is Tokenization?

 When you hear the word token, your mind probably turns to an arcade or casino.
 But in the payments world, it means something entirely different.
 Tokenization is a term used to describe a highly-secure method of protecting payment credentials.
 It’s used in various stages in the payment process but is most commonly used when transmitting information between two systems or when storing card information for an extended period.
 As an example, a credit card number is tokenized when it’s passed from your point-of-sale software to your credit card processor.

-What happens when data is tokenized?
+What happens when sensitive data is tokenized?

-Why is tokenization important?
+Why is payment tokenization important?

 Once card information has been tokenized, only the payment processor and gateway are able to decode it.
 This is a huge benefit of tokenization because it keeps your customer’s information as safe as possible from outside threats.